jgch88/BurgerLab/BurgerLabGame/README.md

 # to build jsbundle/assets
 npx react-native bundle --entry-file="index.js" --bundle-output="./main.jsbundle" --dev=false --platform="ios" --assets-dest="./"
+# adding assets folder
+Add Files to "BurgerLabGameFramework", select Copy References To (should be a blue folder not a brown folder!)
+This is to preserve the nested structure of assets
+# for both jsbundle and assets
+Build Phases -> Copy Bundle Resources (make sure main.jsbundle/assets are there)

 # moduleName refers to the RNApp name
     RCTRootView *rootView = [[RCTRootView alloc] initWithBridge:bridge